OctopusDeploy/People/Support.md

 > I am a valuable, enthusiastic and net-positive member of the Octopus support team.

-### I write high quality responses quickly and with minimal oversite
+### I write high quality responses quickly and with minimal oversight

 - I understand that Octopus is a complex product and that I will not have a total understanding of all areas.
 - I write well crafted, succinct and informative support responses with minimal coaching.
 - I have a good understanding of one area of Octopus, and can confidentaly answer support questions in this area.
+- I am learning to take the time to anticipate related issues and provide support before the customers knows it's needed.
 - I am becoming proficient with my tools and the core building blocks used by our team.
 - I am learning to prioritise tickets and when to reach out for further assistance
 - I am a self-managing team member, I make and keep my commitments using the privilege of flexibility wisely.